quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 sort all events on the timestamp before processing them, though are not required to (as this could impose a significant processing overhead).
-This can be a problem especially for multi-threaded and/or streaming loggers, who could consider using a separate postprocesser to order qlog events in time if a tool do not provide this feature.
+This can be a problem especially for multi-threaded and/or streaming loggers, who could consider using a separate post-processor to order qlog events in time if a tool do not provide this feature.

 Timestamps do not have to use the UNIX epoch timestamp as their reference.
 For